The Information Machine

 The Neuron (Grant Harvey)

-Unreserved enthusiasm: J-space is a landmark advance that moves interpretability toward practical safety tools, particularly for detecting prompt injection and evaluation-awareness in deployment.
+Unreserved enthusiasm: J-space moves interpretability toward practical safety tools, particularly for detecting prompt injection and evaluation-awareness in deployment.

 Evolution: Consistent endorsement; no caveats raised.